civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 # Parsing Data: CSV to Ruby to CSV

 ## Summary
-When we run our applications, Ruby objects are created that exist in our computer's memory.
-These objects have state, or information, associated with them.
-In-memory state is lost when our application ends, so if we want to save this state, we need to record it somewhere.

-In addition to saving the state of our programs for ourselves, we sometimes want to share this information with other systems or programs.
-To accomplish this, in addition to merely saving the data, we need to save it in a format that is both compatible with these other systems and easily transfered.

-One common approach to saving state in an exchangeable format is to translate the information to text.
-XML, JSON, CSV, and YAML are all examples of text-based data exchange formats.

-In this challenge, we'll use [CSV][wikipedia csv] as our format for storing data.
-We'll be representing people in Ruby as instances of the class `Person`.
-We'll both build `Person` objects from data in a CSV file and also save the state of Ruby `Person` objects in a CSV file.
+In this challenge we'll begin to explore *[persistence][]*, which allows the *state* of our applications—their data—to live on after our applications are done running.
+See, as a program runs, Ruby creates objects that exist only in our computer's memory.
+And when the application ends, that in-memory data is lost.
+To save the state of our applications, we need to store the data somewhere more permanent than the computer's memory.

+For this challenge, we're going to use a text file as a data store.
+We'll load data from a text file into a Ruby application.
+We'll also write data from a Ruby application to a text file.

+### Encoding Data as Text
+There are a number of other commonly used formats for encoding data as text.
+We'll be using [CSV][wikipedia csv] in this challenge.
+Other examples are XML, JSON, and YAML.
+Encoding data in one of these formats has some advantages.
+First, these standard formats make our data easily transferable.
+So, for example, our Ruby application can save data formatted as CSV and then a JavaScript application can load that CSV data.
+Second, most languages provide libraries for reading and writing these formats.

 ### Ruby's CSV Library
-Ruby provides a library for working with CSV files (see [Ruby docs][ruby docs csv]).
-It is part of Ruby's Standard Library, so we always have access to it.
-However, it's not a part of Ruby's Core, so it's not automatically loaded for us when our programs run.
-We need to explicitly require it.
-This is done for us at the top of the `person_parser.rb` file.
+Ruby provides a `CSV` library which we'll use to read from and write to CSV files (see [Ruby docs][ruby docs csv]).  `CSV` is not automatically loaded when Ruby starts.
+We need to explicitly require it (see `person_parser.rb`).

-We'll use this CSV library to both read and write CSV files.
-The library provides the [`CSV.foreach`][docs foreach] method as the "primary interface for reading CSV files" and the [`CSV.open`][docs open] method as the "primary interface for writing a CSV file."

-When we read a CSV file, the default behavior for `CSV.foreach` is to convert each row in the file to an array of strings.
-However, we can change that behavior by specifying different options.
-For example, specifying that our CSV file contains a header row changes the data structure used to represent each row from an array to a [`CSV::Row`][ruby docs csv row] object.
-For an overview of these options, read the blog post *[Parsing CSV with Ruby][technical pickles csv]*.

-*Note:*  The blog post explains these options using the method `CSV.new`, but they are the same when using `CSV.foreach`.
+In addition to learning about persistence and transferring data between formats, another goal of this challenge is to learn how to use a new library.
+The `CSV` library will be unfamiliar to us.
+But, we're going to learn how to use it.
+How do we do that?
+Reading documentation is a great starting point.
+We can also experiment in IRB.
+What else?

 ## Releases